- LING100 - Speaking and Listening in English as a Second Language

 Credit Hours: 3

 A synchronic or diachronic survey of particular language, language family, sub-family, or macro-family.
-May be repeated for a total of six credit hours with consent of department.
+May be repeated as topic varies for a total of six credit hours with consent of department.

 Credit Hours: 3